Brett-Tanner/Journal/2024/Jul_24.md

 ## July 23rd

 - Come up with a way to stop parents registering blank invoices
-  - [] And show them in the list so they can be deleted if they exist
+  - [x] And show them in the list so they can be deleted if they exist
-  - [] Fix the one Leroy messaged me about
+  - [x] Fix the one Leroy messaged me about
-  - [] Fix 6964
+  - [x] Fix 6964
-  - [] Delete the orphaned 'Kokono Teshima's
+  - [x] Delete the orphaned 'Kokono Teshima's
-- [] Possible issue with Magome SM link to old summer school 2023
+- [x] Possible issue with Magome SM link to old summer school 2023

+### LMS

+- Add a list of blobs, sorted by file size, or by file size x download count
+  - [x] Add the route, and update policies/tests
+  - [x] Create the view/action
+- [x] Make the pdf_image field flex-col so it doesn't disappear if a big image is uploaded
+  - [x] Add a small info with image size, filetypes
+  - [x] Stop the rendering error when there's a validation error and they're sent back, caused by uploaded image not being persisted
+- Tutorials Section
+  - [x] Merge Jayson's changes
+    - Can push with to the PR `git push git@github.com:JaysonPye/materials.git HEAD:main`
+    - [x] Seed rickroll
+    - Refactor VideoTutorial link conversion to be done in model
+      - [x] Add tests
+      - [x] Refactor to pass
+    - [x] Tidy forms
+      - [x] Use the VideoTutorial valid hosts constants to provide guidance on form
+      - [x] Use string interpolation to render correct forms
+    - [x] Fix the failing tests
+      - [x] Figure out the stimulus generator messed up my index.js again
+      - [x] Change Tutorial Category name to title in tests

+## July 23rd

 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events
     - Just add a separate 0 cost price list for that event
+- [] Need a separate column for food allergy, boolean
+  - [] After Summer School, change it so allergy kids can't see the option for lunch
+  - Set by a radio button
+  - Parents get a splash on their page & kid's page telling them to update, redirected if they try to register
 - [] Try switching on force.ssl for both sites
 - [] Look into setting up emails for our new domains
 - [] SMs need a test school on event site for training